spotlightpa/poor-richard/content/about/about-jobs.md

 linktitle = "Jobs"
 url = "/about/jobs/"
 +++

-There are currently no openings.
-Sign up below to be alerted of future career opportunies from Spotlight PA.
+We'll have new openings coming soon.
+Sign up to receive alerts so you don't miss new job postings.

 {{<newsletter-jobs-form>}}